twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-15-importance-of-samadhi%zh.rst

 Why is that?
 Because no samādhi and not knowing about the arising and passing away of them.
 So these things are following us.
 It becomes clear that uncountable dukkha are coming to us.
 If not coming now and it’ll be after death because the sec ③ of D.A. process (i.e., taṇhā, upādāna and kamma → jāti) will follow.

 A person with samādhi comes to anicca/magga, and taṇhā, upādāna and kamma cease to arise.
 Knowing rightly is magga.
 Someone having no samādhi sees only feeling, but don’t know rightly as anicca.
-So he follows with taṇhā, upādāna and kamma, and saṁsāra becomes long because he don’t have samādhi and paññā.
+So he follows with taṇhā, upādāna and kamma, and saṁsāra becomes long because he does not have samādhi and paññā.

 It is not knowing rightly without samādhi, and will be sent by kamma to rebirth.
 Arriving into the cow dung, it became a dung beetle.
 Queen Upari didn’t understand this kind of dhamma; she died and became a dung beetle.
 Kamma sent her there because it was following with taṇhā, upādāna and kamma.